-Watch the ruler, cursor feedback, or Info panel to see the location of the guide you're dragging.
+Watch the ruler or cursor feedback to see the location of the guide you're dragging.

 8. Click the vertical ruler at the left and drag right to place a guide at the 0.25" mark.

 Watch the marker on the horizontal ruler to judge the guide's position.